Spokane Public Facilities District: Spokane Convention Center

-The official ground breaking ceremony for the Convention Center Expansion took place on July 1, 2004.
+The official groundbreaking ceremony for the Convention Center Expansion took place on July 1, 2004.
 The expansion was completed ahead of schedule and a dedication ceremony occurred on July 19, 2006.
 A public open house was held the following day and well attended.
 The portion of the CC that was constructed for the 1974 Worlds Fair was completely remodeled and opened on time and on budget in May 2007.
-The CCX was awarded LEED Silver Certification in 2007, by the US Green Building Council, making it just the third convention center structure in the country to be awarded with such a distinction.
+The CCX was awarded LEED Silver Certification in 2007 by the US Green Building Council, making it just the third convention center structure in the country to be awarded with such a distinction.
 As of 2010, the previously existing Convention Center facility was awarded LEED Silver Certification for existing buildings.

 In April 2012, the District went back to voters with a ballot measure to extend the two percent hotel/motel room tax, providing the District with the financing to add additional space to the Spokane Convention Center, complete work on the Spokane Riverbank, and upgrade the seating structures in the Arena.